MakeSchool-Tutorials/SA-2015-Cpp-Games-Additional-Resources/P3-Use-Cocos-Studio-With-Cocos2dx-Source/content.md

 By default, a new Cocos Studio project includes Cocos2d-x as precompiled libs.
 However, it is much more useful to have the Cocos2d-x source code available in your project.
 This tutorial will explain how to replace the precompiled libs with the Cocos2d-x source in a Cocos Studio generated project.

+We will generate a Cocos Studio project, create a new temporary Cocos2d-x source project, copy the source files from the source project to the Cocos Studio project, then update the Cocos Studio project to build the Cocos2d-x libs from source.

 #Generate the Project With Cocos Studio

 > [action]